I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Enquiries were made.
+Inquiries were made.
 Did the man who said he was Roger Tichborne have a legitimate claim on the estate?
 Was he even Roger?
 DNA identification was many decades in the future so other methods were needed.

 Witnesses were tracked down and primed for testimony that was worthless.

 Detectives unearthed the information that Thomas Castro was probably not Roger Tichborne, he probably wasn’t even Thomas Castro either.
-More likely he was Arthur Orton son of a butcher in Wapping in the east end of London.
+More likely he was Arthur Orton, son of a butcher in Wapping in the east end of London.
 He had gone off to Australia and was involved in all sorts of nefarious dealings including, probably, murder.

 The Chancery Court sat for 109 days and the nation was transfixed by every day’s testimony.
-The case against Tichborne/Castro/Orton was too strong including the absence of a tattoo Roger was known to have on his upper arm.
+The case against Tichborne/Castro/Orton was too strong, including the absence of a tattoo Roger was known to have on his upper arm.